-The College completed the supporting initiatives to accomplish the defined goals for the 2009-2014 Strategic Plan: Access to Excellence.
-A major accomplishment for the year was celebrated in May 2014 with the graduation of 764 students who received certificates and associate degrees of which 59 also earned their high school diplomas and graduated from the Collegiate High School.
-This further exemplified the positive relationship between the school district and the College.
+The College completed the 2009-2014 Strategic Plan Access to Excellence and the supporting initiatives to accomplish the defined goals.
+A major accomplishment for the year was celebrated in May 2015 with the graduation of 678 students who received certificates and associate degrees of which 96 also earned their high school diplomas and graduated from the Collegiate High School.
+This further exemplified the positive relationship between College and the school districts in its service area.

-The College community began the new strategic planning phase during the fall of 2013 and finalized the Strategic Plan 2014-2019: Reach Forward.
+The College community began the new strategic planning phase during the fall of 2013 and completed the Strategic Plan 2014-2019: Reach Forward.
 Deliver Excellence during the summer of 2014.
 This process involved numerous town-hall type meetings that solicited direction from all stakeholder groups.
-The completion of the 2009-2014 Strategic Plan and the preparation of the new 2014-2019 Strategic Plan were major accomplishments for the academic year.
+The completion of the 2009-2014 Strategic Plan and the preparation of the new 2014-2019 Strategic Plan were major accomplishments for 2013-2014.
+Implementation of the new Strategic Plan began during the 2014-2015 academic year and numerous strategies were addressed in support of the seven goals.